wellcomecollection/iiif-builder/src/PdfCoverPage/readme.md

 # PDF Cover Page

 PDF Cover Page generator.
-This is run as a AWS Lambda Python function and called through ELB.
+This is run as an AWS Lambda Python function and called through ELB.

 The function will take an `?identifier=` query string parameter and generate the PDF cover-page for that identifier.